npge/npge/API.md

-TODO: introduction
+# Scripting language of NPGe

 Words of this document formatted `like this`, represent names of functions or classes of the program or inline source code.

+Scripting language of NPGe is Lua with some classes and functions specific to the program.
-NPGe-script language involves data classes (models) and processors (algorithms).
+These classes can be divided to data classes (models) and processors (algorithms).

-## Models

-Sorry, this section is incomplete.

 > [Lua in 15 minutes](http://tylerneylon.com/a/learn-lua)

 > If you do not see results of expressions in Lua
 > terminal, use function `print`.

+## Models (data classes)

+Sorry, this section is incomplete.

 There are several data classes used to represent state of nucleotide pangenome (or, more general, blockset):